-With divorce settlement often taking years to reach and lawyers charging an hourly rate, the average legal cost of a contested divorce is almost $20,000 per person.
-At Dignified Divorce Vancouver, we get you 90% of the way through the divorce procedure in a far affordable, timely manner.
+With divorce settlement often taking years to reach and lawyers charging an hourly rate, the average legal cost of a contested separation agreement is $20,000 per person.
+At Dignified Divorce Vancouver, we get you 90% of the way through the divorce procedure in a far more affordable, timely manner.

 This fee is often about $5,000 per couple, but can vary according to complexity of your situation.

 However, with mediation settlement typically taking only a few months to achieve, it is rare for the joint fee to exceed $7,500.
 Indeed, we commit to having your separation plan in your hands within 90 days of full financial disclosure.
 At that point, we hand the separation plan off to the lawyers for conversion into a legal separation agreement, the cost of which is tremendously reduced because all issue have already been settled.
 For some, legal fees at this point are less than $1,000.

 We save much time and costs on the settlement process because our service is based on a common-interest approach rather than the traditional, adversarial approach.
 Rather than bring in competing lawyers at the outset, we work on behalf of both spouses to negotiate and reach an easily understood, but detailed separation plan.

 To this end, we apply our specialized training in finance, family law, and family mediation to conduct meetings with the separating couple.
 These meetings may be joint and/or one-on-one depending on what everyone's comfortable with.

 Family mediation is emerging as a compassionate, compelling alternative to the old-fashioned adversarial approach to separation or divorce, thanks in part to the passing of the B.C.
 Family Law Act of 2013 which elevated the importance of mediation in family law.

 Certified divorce financial analyst and mediator Paul Sweatman (M.Sc., C.F.A., C.D.F.A.) help clients resolve every divorce and separation related financial issue: